 Physical Therapy Billing.
 On October 7, 2021, Select received a letter from a Trial Attorney at the U.S. Department of Justice, Civil Division, Commercial Litigation Branch, Fraud Section ("DOJ") stating that the DOJ, in conjunction with the HHS, is investigating Select in connection with potential violations of the False Claims Act, 31 U.S.C. § 3729, et seq.
 The letter specified that the investigation relates to Select's billing for physical therapy services, and indicated that the DOJ would be requesting certain records from Select.
 In October and December 2021, the DOJ requested, and Select furnished, records relating to six of the Select's outpatient therapy clinics in Florida.
-In 2022 and 2023, the DOJ requested certain data relating to all of Select's ability to produce additional data relating to the physical therapy services furnished by Select's outpatient therapy clinics and the Concentra business.
+In 2022 and 2023, the DOJ requested certain data relating to all of Select's outpatient therapy clinics nationwide, including those operated by Concentra, and sought information about Select's ability to produce additional data relating to the physical therapy services furnished by Select's outpatient therapy clinics and the Concentra business.
 Select has produced data and other documents requested by the DOJ and is fully cooperating on this investigation.
 At this time, we are unable to predict the timing and outcome of this matter.